Stocks of Boeing and its suppliers fall on reports of 737 MAX production halt

 Two suppliers told Reuters on Monday that Boeing was likely to halt assembly of the 737 MAX jet for the time being, though some suppliers could be asked to keep producing to minimize disruption.

-CFM International, a joint venture between Safran and General Electric Co supplies engines to the MAX.
-Safran fell 1.5per cent, while shares of GE were up 0.5per cent.
+CFM International, a joint venture between Safran and General Electric supplies engines to the MAX.
+Safran fell 1.5 per cent, while shares of GE were up 0.5 per cent.